Yorko/mlcourse.ai/README.md

 ### Kaggle competitions
 1. Catch Me If You Can: Intruder Detection through Webpage Session Tracking.
 [Kaggle Inclass](https://www.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2)
 2. How good is your Medium article?
 [Kaggle Inclass](https://www.kaggle.com/c/how-good-is-your-medium-article/)

-The course is also available in a form of a [Kaggle Dataset](https://www.kaggle.com/kashnitsky/mlcourse).

 ### Rating
 Throughout the course we are maintaining a student rating.
 It takes into account credits scored in assignments and Kaggle competitions.
 Top students (according to the final rating) will be listed on a special Wiki page.